let-unimi/liblet/docs/api.rst

    from liblet import Production, Item, closure, show_calls, Transition

-Symbols, alphabets, words and languages
+Symbols, alphabets, words, and languages
 ---------------------------------------

 This library main focus are *formal languages*, with particular attention to *parsing* aspects.

 It is hence important first of all to focus on how **symbols** are represented;
-to keep things simple (and make the library more interoperable with the rest of Python data structures), il LibLet there isn't a specific *type* for such entities that are always represented by :obj:`strings <str>` (possibly longer that one character).
+to keep things simple (and make the library more interoperable with the rest of Python data structures), in LibLet there isn't a specific *type* for such entities that are always represented by :obj:`strings <str>` (possibly longer that one character).
 Observe in passing that Python hasn't a type for *characters*, but uses strings of length one to represent them.